 3. Yerba Mate Is a Nutritional Powerhouse Loaded with Vitamins, Minerals, and Antioxidants

-Yerba mate is so loaded with nutrition that it contains practically all the micronutrients needed to sustain life.
-(11)
+Yerba mate is so loaded with nutrition that it’s been said to contain practically all the micronutrients needed to sustain life.

 - vitamin A

 - vitamins B1, B2, B3, and B5

 It also contains other beneficial phytonutrients such as tannins, trace minerals, chlorophyll, flavonoids, and 15 amino acids.

 Yerba mate contains 11 polyphenols and exhibits more antioxidant power than any other tea-based drink.
 (15)